abertschi/abertschi.ch/hugo/content/blog/2022-08_overengineering_blog.md

 I finally found the time to add some Easter Eggs to the intro site of my personal website.
 This is a small project I have wanted to build for a few years but never found the time.
 The website is a conjunction a static site generator and a self-built intro page.
 The site works just fine without JavaScript and contains little to almost no styling, inspired [by this ludicrous website](http://bettermotherfuckingwebsite.com/) (which has some fair points).

 ## Technology Stack
 To encourage blogging I opt for [Hugo](/), a static site generator to generate HTML based on Markdown.
-I mainly choose Hugo because of [ox-hugo](https://github.com/kaushalmodi/ox-hugo), an `Org Mode` exporter backend for Hugo, but so far I am still writing this blog post and Markdown and not Org.
+I mainly choose Hugo because of [ox-hugo](https://github.com/kaushalmodi/ox-hugo), an `Org Mode` exporter backend for Hugo, but so far I am still writing this blog post in Markdown and not Org.

 The intro page at the root of this domain is self-built with `TypeScript`,